 Previous GeneCards Identifiers for GJA8 Gene

 This gene encodes a transmembrane connexin protein that is necessary for lens growth and maturation of lens fiber cells.
 The encoded protein is a component of gap junction channels and functions in a calcium and pH-dependent manner.
 Mutations in this gene have been associated with zonular pulverulent cataracts, nuclear progressive cataracts, and cataract-microcornea syndrome. [provided by RefSeq, Dec 2009]

 GeneCards Summary for GJA8 Gene

 GJA8 (Gap Junction Protein Alpha 8) is a Protein Coding gene.
 Diseases associated with GJA8 include Cataract 1, Multiple Types and Cataract Microcornea Syndrome.
-Among its related pathways are Development Slit-Robo signaling and Gap junction trafficking.
-GO annotations related to this gene include channel activity and gap junction channel activity.
+Among its related pathways are Development Slit-Robo signaling and Vesicle-mediated transport.
+Gene Ontology (GO) annotations related to this gene include channel activity and gap junction channel activity.
 An important paralog of this gene is GJA3.

 UniProtKB/Swiss-Prot for GJA8 Gene

 One gap junction consists of a cluster of closely packed pairs of transmembrane channels, the connexons, through which materials of low MW diffuse from one cell to a neighboring cell.